 Many people simply forget to use their keywords.
 While this seems like the most logical thing to do, I see many sites that totally forget this.
 I once saw an architect’s website, that did not even include the word architect!
 But there are also less obvious examples, say where people are talking about their products (generic), while they should be speaking about, say, their swimming pools (exact).
 And even better, perform some actual keyword research!

 Read more about optimizing keywords.

-This is two-fold, basically you can have technical duplicatent and duplicate content from incorrect Joomla set-up:
+This is two-fold, basically, you can have technical duplicate content and duplicate content from incorrect Joomla set-up:

 On the other hand, you can also have duplicate content due to incorrect setup in Joomla.
-The most common reason for this is having multiple menu-items pointing tot he same article.
-Try to avoid this or if you must, use menu-item aliases to simply point tot the already existing menu-item.
+The most common reason for this is having multiple menu items pointing to he same article.
+Try to avoid this or if you must, use menu-item aliases to simply point to the already existing menu item.

 Read more about optimizing duplicate content.

 One that I see often, but one that is absolutely fatal if you have it: setting your site to a NOINDEX status (in Global Configuration).
 This is often done on purpose in the development stage (which is good), but the minute the site goes live, it should be removed.
 Otherwise, Google will not show your site at all in their index.

 Read more about optimizing indexation.